 Looking ahead, the generative AI market is expected to eclipse $1 trillion within the next decade, according to an analysis from Bloomberg Intelligence.
 And skyrocketing demand for new generative AI products — powered by new products and assistants that accelerate their creation — gives cloud providers like AWS, Microsoft and Google an opportunity to claim a substantial piece of that pie, as businesses shift more workloads to the public cloud.

-Amazon has also developed its own chips made specifically for training AI models with less compute power, a move that will likely help the company dominate the industry even further as tech companies scramble to offset the global chip shortage.
-As of September 2025, Amazon’s chips will be used by Anthropic — a top competitor to ChatGPT-maker OpenAI — to build, train and deploy its future foundation models, opening a major new front in the ongoing AI arms race.
+Amazon has also developed its own chips made specifically for training AI models with less computing power, a move that will likely help the company compete with Microsoft and Google as tech companies scramble to offset the global chip shortage.
+As of September 2025, Amazon’s chips will be used by Anthropic — a top competitor to OpenAI — to build, train and deploy its future foundation models, opening a major new front in the ongoing AI arms race.

 Frequently Asked Questions